Compare options for how to invest $10k

 Cons

 • Risk varies.
-Government bonds are typically safer than corporate bonds, although this isn’t always the case.
-You’ll want to check what letter grade it was assigned by the credit rating agencies.
+Government bonds are typically safer than corporate bonds, but you’ll want to check what letter grade any bond is assigned by the credit rating agencies.

 • Could lose value.
 Your bond could lose value if the issuing entity defaults or interest rates rise when you’re ready to sell.